We just reached 30,000 articles on this wiki! 🥳

 SF3NG-Wide.png

-By setting the game's region value to 0x9y, with y being the actual region, the game puts itself into a dummied-out widescreen mode, which would later be an actual setting in the game's next update, Street Fighter III: 2nd Impact.
+By setting the game's region value to 0x9y, with y being the actual region, the game puts itself into a dummied-out widescreen mode, which would later be an actual setting in the game's next update, 2nd Impact.
 This seems to have been removed late, as it's just about complete, with only a small amount of visual glitching on the "VS" screen.

 Unused Stage